osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 #### A user/VO still has access to my XRootD server after adding them to the ban files
 The easiest way to get a user/VO banned immediately is to restart the XRootD server after adding the DN to the corresponding ban file.
-If the above is not possible, the the lifetime of the lcmaps cache for XRootD can be controlled by setting the parameter `authzto` within the `sec.protocol` configuration attribute, e.g.:
+If the above is not possible, the the lifetime of the LCMAPS cache for XRootD can be controlled by setting the parameter `authzto` within the `sec.protocol` configuration attribute, e.g.:

     sec.protocol /usr/lib64 gsi \